Genus Zonomyxa Nüsslin, 1882

 Feeding: herbivorous.

-Habitat: Sphagnum mosses.
+Ecology: Sphagnum mosses.
 Monospecific.

 Zonomyxa violacea Nüsslin, 1882

-– a thinner membrane,
+– a thinner membrane

-– no external mucus layer,
+– absence of an external mucus layer

-Dimensions: my measurements 360-450 µm, nuclei c.
-28 µm.
+Dimensions: My measurements: 360–450 µm; nuclei approx. 28 µm.

 Compare the above specimen with the original drawing below made by Nüsslin (1884).
 This drawing shows much better the common shape of this organism as the one which is usually used in textbooks, a drawing made by Penard.